 This reduces the proof of Theorem \ref{main-theorem} to the computation of $\det(\Delta_N)$.

-This representation was essentially observed as Remark 2.4 of \cite{Stoj}, and will essentially follow (up to normalization constants) from the representations presented in \cite{beke}.
+This representation was essentially observed as Remark 2.4 of \cite{Stoj} and will essentially follow (up to normalization constants) from the representations presented in \cite{beke}.
 This matrix $\Delta_N$ originally appeared in \cite{WidomRelation}, and was used to express the correlation functions of Orthogonal and Symplectic ensembles, and is shown there to be quite sparse.
-In particular in the case that $\cal{W}=0$, we have that $\Delta_N$ coincides with the identity outside of a $(m+1)$-by-$(m+1)$ block.
-In the case of $\cal{W}\neq 0$ we will show that $\Delta_N$ is the identity outside a $(m+\max(\deg(\cal{W}_0)-1,1))$-by-$m+\max(\deg(\cal{W}_0)-1,1))$ block, up to an error term which we show is exponentially small in Section \ref{Exponential Error Section}.
+In particular in the case $\cal{W}=0$, we have that $\Delta_N$ coincides with the identity outside of an $(m+1)$-by-$(m+1)$ block.
+In the case of $\cal{W}\neq 0$ we will show that $\Delta_N$ is the identity outside a $(m+\max(\deg(\cal{W}_0)-1,1))$-by-$(m+\max(\deg(\cal{W}_0)-1,1))$ block, up to an error term which we show is exponentially small in Section \ref{Exponential Error Section}.

-In either case, the entries of this distinguished block may be expressed explicitly in terms of the orthogonal polynomials with respect to the measure The asymptotics of the orthogonal polynomials with respect to this measure are known in the case of $\cal{W}=0$ by \cite{Krav}, and $\cal{W}\neq 0$ by \cite{GUEGMC}, and are recalled in detail in Section \ref{Asymptotics-Section}.
-With this information we are able to compute the asymptotics of this block matrix to sufficient order to compute the first order behavior of $\det(\Delta_N)$.
+In either case, the entries of this distinguished block may be expressed explicitly in terms of the orthogonal polynomials with respect to the measure The asymptotics of the orthogonal polynomials with respect to this measure is known in the case of $\cal{W}=0$ by \cite{Krav}, and $\cal{W}\neq 0$ by \cite{GUEGMC}, and are recalled in detail in Section \ref{Asymptotics-Section}.
+With this information, we are able to compute the asymptotics of this block matrix to sufficient order to compute the first-order behavior of $\det(\Delta_N)$.
 This is done in Section \ref{Integral Section}.

-We remark that computations of $\Delta_N$ for other measures form a key step in the proof of universality of the correlations functions of various symmetric and symplectic ensembles \cite{Universality,UniversalityLaguerre,UniversalityEdge,Stoj}.
-Indeed, Section \ref{preliminary-section} is inspired by Section 2 of \cite{UniversalityLaguerre}.
+We remark that computations of $\Delta_N$ for other measures form a key step in the proof of universality for the correlations functions of various symmetric and symplectic ensembles \cite{Universality,UniversalityLaguerre,UniversalityEdge,Stoj}.